SinerYuu/ISCH-A-Room-of-Virginia-Woolf-s-Own-/README.md

 Places are linked to external authorities (Wikidata, GeoNames) via __owl:sameAs__, and those works linked to the places they were created or their content happened in through schema:contentLocation or schema:locationCreated.
 Visual materials (portraits, facsimiles) use foaf:depicts to connect with the person entity.
 Adaptations such as *The Hours* (film) or *From the Diaries of Virginia Woolf* (music composition) are connected to the original works through schema:basedOn or prov:wasDerivedFrom. *From the Diary of Virginia Woolf* is linked to the entire diary collection.
-The model therefore integrates literary, biographical, and geographical information through Linked Open Data, reusing vocabularies such as schema.org, Dublin Core Terms, FOAF, PROV, EDM, and GEO.
+The model therefore integrates literary, biographical, and geographical information through Linked Open Data, reusing  existing vocabularies such as schema.org, Dublin Core Terms, FOAF, PROV, EDM, and GEO, to nsure interoperability and future scalability.
 Its conceptual structure is further represented in the Graffoo diagram and in RDF/OWL serializations (woolf-full.rdf, woolf-full.ttl).

 ## Conceptual Model